Research Assistant Visa Sponsorship Jobs in West Virginia

 Which visa types are most common for research assistant roles in West Virginia?

-The H-1B is the most common visa for research assistant positions requiring at least a bachelor's degree in a specialty field.
-University-affiliated positions often use J-1 exchange visitor visas for postdoctoral researchers and research scholars.
+The H-1B visa is the most common visa for research assistant positions requiring at least a bachelor's degree in a specialty field.
+University-affiliated positions often use J-1 visa exchange visitor visas for postdoctoral researchers and research scholars.
 F-1 OPT and STEM OPT extensions are also frequently used by recent graduates transitioning into research assistant roles at West Virginia institutions before employer-sponsored petitions are filed.

 Which cities in West Virginia have the most research assistant sponsorship jobs?